hmcts/sscs-docker/README.md

 case-document-am
 ```

-To have all the above containers running in a stable state around 15.5GB of memory will need to be allocated to Docker.

 Next in the backend.yml file the following lines need to be commented out for both ccd-data-store-api and ccd-definition-store-api:

 ```bash